benchdoos/WeblocOpener/readme.md

 # WeblocOpener

 ## Introduction:
-WeblocOpener is a simple way to open MacOS Safari `.webloc` files on Windows.
+WeblocOpener is a simple way to open, edit, create MacOS Safari `.webloc` files on Windows.

 ## Download:
 Windows: